Timaya: 2010–2017: Upgrade, Epiphany, Bum Bum Remix, and Grammy nomination

-In 2014, Timaya released his fifth studio album titled Epiphany.
-The album featured 20 tracks, including global hits such as "Bum Bum Remix" featuring Dancehall A-Lister Sean Paul, "Sanko", and "Ukwu".
-It also included collaborations with 2Baba Idibia, Patoranking, Olamide, Sir Shina Peters, Deethi, Phyno, and Terry G.
+On 25 September 2014, Timaya released his fifth studio album titled Epiphany.
+It featured 20 tracks, being preceded by "Bow Down" and "Sanko", and 4 bonus tracks, "Ekoloma Demba", "Ukwu", "Hold Me Now" and "Bum Bum Remix" featuring Sean Paul.
+Outside of those, the album also included collaborations with 2Face Idibia, Patoranking, Olamide, Sir Shina Peters, Deetii, Phyno, and Terry G. The track listing for Epiphany was released on 15 September 2014.
+On the cover, Timaya is dressed like a Roman Catholic figure, in a cassock with a rosary, posing with a slight wink and his hands together.
+Al Yhusuff of tooXclusive said Epiphany met Timaya's core audience, calling it "Ukwu-phany" because of the many "bum-bum songs" and noting that it "doesn't fall below par," giving it a rating of 3 out of 5.

 In 2017, Timaya performed in Nassau, where he headlined the first Afro-Soca concert.
 In 2018, he received his first Grammy nomination in the Best Reggae Album category.
-He was featured on Avrakedabra, an album by Morgan Heritage on the track titled "Reggae Night" (global remix).
+He was featured on Avrakedabra, an album by Morgan Heritage on the track titled "Reggae Night (Global Remix)".
 Timaya established his record label, DM Records Limited, which became home to artists like Patoranking and Runtown.
-In 2017, he signed the young Dancehall/Afro-Fusion artist King Perryy and producer KillerTunes to the DM Records imprint.
-Later, he collaborated with Kcee on the song "Erima."
+In 2017, he signed the young dancehall/Afro-fusion artist King Perryy and producer Killertunes to the DM Records imprint.
+On 21 January 2019, he collaborated with KCee on the song "Erima."

 Timaya Performing for fans at a tour in Rwanda, April 2022.